pharmbio/robotlab/README.md

 # robotlab-labrobots

-Web servers to our LiCONiC incubator and BioTek washer and dispenser.
+Web server to our LiCONiC incubator and BioTek washer and dispenser.

 This is used by the robot cellpainter, https://github.com/pharmbio/robot-cellpainter, which is part of the AROS system, Open Automated Robotic System for Biological Laboratories,